Abiola7272/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script display current directory contents
+This script creates a directory named my_first_directory